A Literary Life Taken Too Soon

 The lecture series held in Kristensen’s honor, jointly sponsored by St. John’s and the Naval Academy, has taken place once a year at St. John’s since 2013.
 The lectures focus on civil-military relations; great works of military or naval history; literary works depicting military or naval figures and events; the importance of naval and military power in peacetime and in war; and the role of liberal arts in professional military education.

-“We’ve been able to continue this for five years,” Zampella says, “and will continue for the foreseeable future.”
+“We’ve been able to continue this,” Zampella says, “and will continue for the foreseeable future.”

 Recordings of previous lectures can be found in the SJC Digital Archives.